My Quiet Kitchen

 • Add 4 tablespoons of water, and use a large spoon to thoroughly combine.
 If using maple syrup, whisk it into 1 tablespoon of water, and add that now.
 Mix very well.
 Squeeze a handful of the mixture to see if it holds together yet.

-Add another 1 to 2 tablespoons of water (1 Tbsp at a time), until the dough is moist, resembles Play-Doh, and holds together.
+Add another 1 to 2 tablespoons of water (1 tablespoon at a time), until the dough is moist, resembles Play-Doh, and holds together.
 (If using maple syrup you'll need slightly less water.)
 Form the dough into a ball.

 • Place the dough on a large piece of parchment paper (about 14 inches long).
 Use your palm to gently flatten the dough into a disc.